firms-gta/geoflow-tunaatlas/doc/generate_feature_catalog.knit.md

 </tbody>
 </table>

 To make it human readable queries have to be made to join the content of dimensions tables where codes and labels are stored.
+See Table XX in next section.

 ## Management of dimensions